2.1 The Definition of Variables in Excel 2010 VBA

 2.3.1 Numeric Data Types

 Numeric data types are types of data that consist of numbers, which can be computed mathematically with various standard operators such as addition, subtraction, multiplication, division and more.
-Examples of numeric data types are examination marks, height, weight, number of students in a class, share values, price of goods, monthly bills, fees and others.
+Examples of numeric data types are examination marks, height, weight, number of students in a class, share values, the price of goods, monthly bills, fees and others.

 Table 2.2: Numeric Data Types